 Controlling corporation

-It's usually the corporation at the top of the corporate hierarchy in Australia.
+It's usually the company at the top of the corporate hierarchy in Australia.
 It can be a non-operational holding company that doesn't handle day-to-day business.

-A controlling corporation can also be a foreign incorporated entity that operates directly in Australia without an Australian incorporated subsidiary.
+A controlling corporation can also be a foreign incorporated company that operates directly in Australia without an Australian incorporated subsidiary.

 If you're having trouble identifying your controlling corporation, you can seek professional services advice.